 - pomegranate seeds

 Soak navy beans over night, drain or boil on their own for an hour, drain.
 Drain and rinse chick peas.
-In a large pot fill with water (water should reach the top of pot, and inch below the rim*) , add the beans, chick peas, barley, and bring to boil, cook on low-medium heat till beans start to get soft takes a couple of hours.
-Add orange segments, raisins, cranberries and orange zest.
+In a large pot fill with water (water should reach the top of pot, and inch below the rim* (about 15 cups) , add the beans, chick peas, barley, and bring to boil, cook on low-medium heat until beans start to get soft takes a about an hour and 1/2 to 2 hours.
+Add in sugar, orange segments, raisins, cranberries and orange zest.

-Cover slightly and cook on medium heat till the beans are tender, add sugar near end, beans should be tender when done.
+Cover half way, and cook on medium heat until the beans are tender.
 If pudding has not thickened up on its own (in most cases it does), add a few spoons of cornstarch in a cup with a few spoons of water whisk in quickly into the pudding.
-Cook a bit more till thickens.
+Cook a bit more until thickens.

 Pour into dessert bowls, and garnish with toppings.